rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming essays
 =======================

+1. Planning the next code camps.

+1. Proposal for joint degree with UIowa.
+(Soon!)

 1. On names (Misc) (SamR, S.A., Sam, Samuel) [Short!]

 1. Better writers than I.  (Essays on Vocation by Campbell, Skerett, and ...)
 (This could fit in the Grinnellians month.)

-1. Candidate criteria

 1. Is pioneers.grinnell.edu accessible?
 (Hmmm ... that's a good
 reason to read the guidelines.)

 1. vi vs. emacs

-1. NaNoWriMo (On writing.)

 1. Rating Rating Choices (Rants)